tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 	* **World cursor** : objects move along the world cursor.
 	* **Scene handle** : objects move along the scene handle.
 **Translate mode:**
-	* **Full translate** : objects can be moved only if all selected objects can be moved.
+	* **Full translate** : objects can only be moved only if all selected objects can be moved.
-	* **Partial translate** : will be translated those objects that do not intersect other objects.
+	* **Partial translate** : will be moved those objects that do not intersect other objects.
-	* **Can replace** : intersected objects can be replaced when the selected objects are translated.
+	* **Can replace** : intersected objects can be replaced when the selected objects are moved.
 **Selection method:**
 	* **Map** : selecting objects on the grid.
 	* **Screen selection** : selecting objects under the selection box.